saschatimme/TAGSS/README.md

 To get things started clone or download this repository and switch to this folder and instantiate the project.

+This needs Julia 1.1 installed.
+You can [download](https://julialang.org/downloads/) it from www.julialang.org.
+Please also see the [platform specific instructions](https://julialang.org/downloads/platform.html).

+If you are using Linux or Mac the following should work:
 ```
 # clone repository
 git clone https://github.com/saschatimme/TAGSS.git